- Over 1 Million Braces Sold Worldwide

 We’ve introduced a support level filter to help you narrow your search based on the level of support you need and here are what the different options mean:

-Low: An ankle support offering a low level of support is designed for mild sprains, with the main focus being on the application of compression to help manage inflammation and swelling.
+Low: Designed to offer sprained ankle support for mild injuries, with the main focus being on the application of compression to help manage inflammation and swelling.

-Low to Moderate: Where there is instability in the joint a strap based support may be used.
-Rigid supports are also available to minimise the risk of the ankle rolling (sideways movement) when mobile.
+Low to Moderate: Where there is instability a strap based support or ankle splint may be used to help minimise the risk of the ankle rolling (sideways movement) when mobile.

 High: Where there is a requirement to control the movement of the joint and prevent or treat sprains whilst remaining active then an ankle support offering a high level of support should be worn.
 The Form Fit Ankle Support with Figure 8 Strap offers a laced up design to offer compression and stability, with the figure of 8 strap working to hold the ankle and prevent movements which would stretch the damaged ligament.